 This yogurt planter is a great project for kids.
 Use this as an opportunity to teach your children about growing and caring for vegetables, photosynthesis, repurposing, saving money, eating healthy and subduing God’s earth.

-Save and wash emptied containers (this can be organic yogurt containers as I used or you can use baby food containers, egg cartons, sour cream containers…get creative!)
+1. Save and wash emptied containers (this can be organic yogurt containers as I used or you can use baby food containers, egg cartons, sour cream containers…get creative!
+Biodegradable ones work great!)

 2. Fill the containers with good-quality dirt just a little away from the top.

 3. Label your plants!
 I used plastic spoons in mine to reuse them rather than toss them as well as for an adorable look to go perfectly with the yogurt cups.

 4. Plant 2-4 seeds in each container, pushing each seed down slightly into the soil just until you cannot see them any longer.